Puppy/Beginner Obedience (6-week course)

 Yappy Hour: Puppy Socialization

 Modeled after veterinary behaviorist Dr. Ian Dunbar’s work and specifically designed for puppies ages 7-14 weeks old, this comprehensive four-week course is a great way to expose your new pet to novel sounds, sights, and textures.
-Also included in the coursework is body handling and socialization with strangers, children, and other pups under the guidance of a skilled instructor.
+Also included in the coursework is body handling and socialization with strangers, children, and other pups under the guidance of a skilled instructor plus instruction on potty training and nipping.
 The American Veterinary Society of Animal Behavior has issued a position statement that the risks of under-socialization greatly outweigh the risks of exposure to other pups.

 Yappy Hour is designed as a revolving course so that puppies can join any week, maximizing the advantages of early intervention during crucial learning periods.
 Each week features supervised off-leash play.